Forensic Identification ServicesE-mail Forensic Identification Services

-Staffed primarily by civilian Fingerprint Technicians, is responsible for the operation and maintenance of the LIvescan digital fingerprint capture system and the computerized fingerprint search and storage system.
+Staffed primarily by civilian Fingerprint Examiners, are responsible for the operation and maintenance of the LIvescan digital fingerprint capture system and the computerized fingerprint search and storage system.

 Staffed by a forensic artist, is responsible for producing facial composites, aging, restorations and skull reconstructions to aid police investigations.

-Staffed by experienced Forensic Identification Officers, is responsible for examining physical evidence from major crime scenes for fingerprints and restoring serial numbers using advanced techniques.
+Staffed by Forensic Identification Specialists, are responsible for examining physical evidence from major crime scenes for fingerprints and restoring serial numbers using advanced techniques.

-Staffed by a Forensic Identification Officer, is responsible for acting as the Toronto Police liaison with the Centre of Forensic Sciences (the provincial crime lab) to investigate hits from DNA submissions.
+Staffed by a civilian member, is responsible for acting as the Toronto Police liaison with the Centre of Forensic Sciences (the provincial crime lab) to investigate hits from DNA submissions.

-Staffed by civilian Fingerprint Technicians, is responsible for the examination of criminal writings for fingerprints.
+Staffed by a civilian Fingerprint Examiner and a Document Technician, they are responsible for the chemical treatment and examination of criminal writings for fingerprints.

-Staffed by civilian Photo Technicians, is responsible for processing images from crime scenes and other police - related events and producing photographic products for investigative and court purposes.
+Staffed by civilian Photo Technicians, are responsible for processing images from crime scenes and other police - related events and producing photographic products for investigative and court purposes.

-Staffed by a civilian Drafting Technician, is responsible for measurements of major crime scenes and the production of scale representations in the form of 2 dimensional charts and 3 dimensional models.
+Staffed by a civilian drafting technicians, are responsible for measurements of major crime scenes and the production of scale representations in the form of 2 dimensional charts and 3 dimensional models.